jainvipin/tutorial/README.md

 #### Step 2: On `Microsoft Windows systems` create resolv.conf file in the current directory,
 that would be needed by the VMs to access outside network.
 Ths next step will fail if this is not specified correctly.
-On `Mac` the Vagrant bringup automatically copies this file from `/etc/resolv.conf`
+On `Mac` or `Linux` Vagrant automatically copies this file from `/etc/resolv.conf`
 ```
 $ cat resolv.conf